WeAllCount (PIT)

 The purpose of #WeAllCount is to collect data on the needs of people experiencing homelessness in our community.
 This count also provides an excellent opportunity to increase awareness of homelessness and to spark action.

-The following map demonstrates the San Diego Continuum of Care jurisdiction for the 2023 #WeAllCount.
+This map demonstrates the San Diego Continuum of Care jurisdiction for the #WeAllCount.

 Each year to conduct the #WeAllCount it takes: